clj-grenada/grenada-spec/README.md

 Grenada is a Clojure metadata build and distribution system.

-This repo houses the [Grenada specification](SpecOverview.md) and other things which I couldn't find a better place for.
+This repo houses the Grenada specification (start with reading the [overview](SpecOverview.md)) and other things, which I couldn't find a better place for.

 ## Git Workflow